cranstonide/linux-minecraft-scripts/README.md

 In order to use these scripts, you'll just have to clone the repository.
 Make sure you have `git`, `screen`, and `java` installed.

     git clone https://github.com/cranstonide/linux-minecraft-scripts

+Don't forget to edit the `mc-config.cfg` to meet your setup.
+The scripts won't work correctly if you don't customize the config file first.

 Starting the Server
 -------------------